hikari-py/hikari/README.md

 - [`lightbulb`](https://github.com/tandemdude/hikari-lightbulb) - a simple and easy to use command framework for Hikari.
 - [`tanjun`](https://github.com/FasterSpeeding/Tanjun) - a flexible command framework designed to extend Hikari.
+- [`crescent`](https://github.com/magpie-dev/hikari-crescent) - a command handler for Hikari that keeps your project neat and tidy.
 ---

 ## Making your application more efficient